Hurlie History, Family Crest & Coats of Arms

 Some of the Hurlie family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Hurlie migration to the United States
+Hurlie migration to West Indies +

 - Darby Hurlie, aged 18, who landed in St Christopher in 1635